Sexual comedy: Sleaze and sexploitation

 Producer/director Kenneth F. Rowles made a copycat cash-in with his The Ups and Downs of a Handyman.
 His next movie, Take an Easy Ride, purports to be a public information film warning of the dangers of hitchhiking but is actually a sexploitation film showing young girls being sexually assaulted and murdered (although Rowles says he had to add those scenes on request of the movie's distributor).

 Films like Dreams of Thirteen, The Younger the Better, Geilermanns Töchter - Wenn Mädchen mündig werden, Erika's Hot Summer, Mrs. Stone's Thing, and Come Play With Me played in Soho and elsewhere, but with the arrival of the Margaret Thatcher government in 1979 the Eady Levy was abolished in 1985, killing off the genre.

-French sex comedy
+French sexual comedy

 Some French coming of age films contain many themes of the modern "sex comedy" genre, such as Murmur of the Heart.